doriable/hackbright-winter-2016/README.md

 I have a separate git submodule for each project/lesson, with respositories organised under the Github organisation, [doria-hackbright](https://github.com/doria-hackbright).

 ## How to navigate

+### Pair Programming
+This is code worked on during pair programming sessions during class.
+Not all pair programming code is pushed to Github, only some select projects.

+**A note on the code: Since all of the pair programming code is written on Hackbright computers, the user pushing the code will appear as the Hackbright Github user.**

 ### Skills Assessments
 These are weekly assessments based on the key lessons for that week.
 Lessons are done through pair programming during the week.